ella-yw/CanDiagnose/README.md

-# DetectTimely
+# CanDiagnose
-An unprecedented breast cancer prediction software focusing on the development of a web based multi-platform solution for augmenting prognostic strategies to diagnose breast cancer, from a variety of different tests, including, histology, mammography, cytopathology, and fine-needle aspiration cytology, all in an automated fashion.
+An web-based multi-platform software to automatically diagnose breast cancer from a variety of tests including cytopathology, mammography, histology, and fine-needle aspiration cytology.